 Things I love about Chabot Space and Science Center

 - Chabot has some really cool events for adults too.
-I recently attended their Halloween Hallow’s Eve Costume Party.
-It started, I repeat, started at 9pm!
-And I stayed awake not only because they had espresso cocktails, but also because it was a blast!
-They had science themed libations from Apothecary, tarot readings, aura readings, a dance floor and great food.
-It was also the night of the rolling PG&E blackouts, so the party got extra spooky after midnight when the power went out.
+I once attended their Halloween Hallow’s Eve Costume Party.
+It started at 9 pm!
+And I stayed awake not only because they had espresso cocktails, but also because it was a blast.
+They had science-themed libations from Apothecary, tarot readings, aura readings, a dance floor, and great food.
+Currently, there are Hike and Sip events and First Fridays for adults.

 Driving to Chabot Space & Science Center